Sarah Kerrigan: In StarCraft II: Wings of Liberty

-In StarCraft II, Kerrigan launches an attack on the Terran Dominion colonies.
-At first, her motives seem to be revenge - however, later it is discovered that she is pursuing various pieces of a Xel'naga artifact of great power.
-Coincidentally, these are the same artifacts that Jim Raynor is pursuing at the request of his recently freed friend Tychus Findlay and his benefactor, the Moebius Foundation.
-Raynor's forces and Kerrigan constantly bump heads throughout this pursuit, with Kerrigan displaying her now trademark character traits of arrogance and a hunger for power.
-Raynor soon learns from Valerian Mengsk, son of Arcturus Mengsk and the real face behind the Moebius Foundation, that the Xel'naga artifacts he has been pursuing, when pieced together, have the power to return Kerrigan to her human form.
-At one point, Zeratul suddenly appears on board Raynor's ship and hands to him a crystal containing memories from his recent ventures.
-The memories on the crystal chronicle prompt Raynor to discover the truth behind an ancient Xel'naga prophecy, a quest which leads him to run into Kerrigan several times in the process.
-Through these memories Raynor learns just how important it is to ensure that Kerrigan does not perish, for she is the chosen one to win the coming battle against the Protoss-Zerg hybrids.
-Through Zeratul's crystal, Raynor is also granted the vision of a possible future, one without Kerrigan, where the Protoss are rendered extinct shortly after the Terrans are annihilated.
-After seeing this vision, Raynor mounts an invasion on Char in collaboration with Dominion forces to eliminate the Zerg forces on the planet.
-The Xel'naga artifact releases an energy blast that wipes the Zerg infection clean off the planet.
-When Raynor and Findlay seek Kerrigan in the ruins, she is found to have mostly returned to her human form, with only her hair remaining Zerg-like.
-However, Raynor is forced to kill Findlay when he attempts to assassinate Kerrigan, under orders from his "benefactor", who is revealed to be Arcturus Mengsk.
+In StarCraft II, Kerrigan launches an attack on the Terran Dominion colonies, in pursuit of various pieces of a Xel'naga artifact.
+Coincidentally, Jim Raynor is also pursuing these artifacts under the employment of a secretive group called the Moebius Foundation.
+Raynor's forces and Kerrigan battle throughout the pursuit.
+It is revealed that the Mobius Foundation is controlled by Valerian Mengsk, the son of Arcturus Mengsk, who opposes his father's methods of ruling of the Dominion.
+Valerian explains to Raynor that the Xel'naga artifacts, when pieced together, have the power to return Kerrigan to her human form.
+At one point, Zeratul suddenly appears on board Raynor's ship, allowing him to discover an ancient Xel'naga prophecy that Kerrigan must live as she will save the universe from a coming war against Protoss-Zerg hybrids.
+After learning this, Raynor mounts an invasion on Char in collaboration with Dominion forces under the control of Valerian, to eliminate the Zerg and rescue Kerrigan.
+The Xel'naga artifact releases an energy blast that kills the Zerg, and mostly returns Kerrigan to her human form.
 Raynor then carries the weakened Kerrigan over the ruined battlefield to safety.